evrardjp/ansible-haproxy/README.md

   ```
   Of course content can be a longer string (use the ``|`` sign for example) or a variable (use a lookup plugin for example).

-  Destination fragment filename will always be defined as <index number>-user.
+  Destination fragment filename will always be defined as 000_user_<index>.
   Changing the order of your list in user_fragments will change the haproxy configuration by changing its order.

   Side notes about user fragments: